teststring/S/README.md

     elseif input.KeyCode == Enum.KeyCode.P then
         if not SpeedEnabled then
             AntiStunEnabled = not AntiStunEnabled
-            if AntiStunEnabled then
-                AntiStunPower = 0.4
+            AntiStunPower = AntiStunEnabled and 0.4 or 1.2
-            end
         end
     end
 end)